matijakolaric-com/django-music-publisher/docs/manual_works.rst

 Artists Performing Works
 ++++++++++++++++++++++++

 Here you list the artists who are performing the work, there is no need to repeat the ``Artist`` set as the ``Recording Artist`` in the previous section.
-Leave this empty for now.

 Work Registrations
 ++++++++++++++++++